Z3TA/webide/README.txt

 4. Install the dependencies by typing "npm install" and hit enter in the command prompt.

-5. If the npm install fails you probably need to install build dependencies for Windows!
+4.5.
+If the npm install fails you probably need to install build dependencies for Windows!
-You probably need both Visual Studio build tools 2015 and Python 2.7 Easiest method is to open a command prompt (Click on start menu => run, then type "cmd.exe") but right click on "cmd.exe" select "Run as administrator".
+Easiest method is to open a command prompt (Click on start menu => run, then type "cmd.exe") but right click on "cmd.exe" and select "Run as administrator".
 Then type: npm install --global --production windows-build-tools

 After nodejs and all dependencies are installed, double click (run) start.bat

+Add a desktop shorcut:
-"install": Double click (run) create_shortcut.vbs, it will place a shortcut to start.bat on your desktop.
+Double click (run) windows_create_desktop_shortcut.vbs

-If you want the editor to auto "restart", add restart after target in the shortcut, like this: C:\Users\Z\dev-repositories\jzedit\start.bat restart

 Mac OS X
 --------
-1. Download and install nodejs from https://nodejs.org/ It should come with a packet manager called npm.
+1. Download and install nodejs from https://nodejs.org/ (It should come with a packet manager called npm.)

 2. Open a terminal: Function-key + Space, and type "terminal"